somesuchnonsense/debrid-blackhole/docs/docs/configuration/debrid.md

 # Debrid Providers Configuration

-DecyphArr supports multiple Debrid providers.
+Decypharr supports multiple Debrid providers.
 This section explains how to configure each provider in your `config.json` file.

 ## Basic Configuration